hellerve/ptolemy/done.md

 were nonetheless illuminating and very useful for a bit of context on the people Machiavelli uses as examples.

+* *A History of the World in 6 Glasses* by **Tom Standage** (2006)

+A neat little book with a good history (as far as I can tell) of some of the world’s most influential drinks.
+The chapter on only drink I knew some of the history of prior to reading the book—Rum—was a bit of a red flag, though, because the author has a nasty habit of pretending his favorite theory about a historical factoid that’s still a topic of discussion—the etymology of the drink’s name, for instance—is gospel and the only one worth mentioning.
+It is nonetheless informative and fun to read.

 ## Management

 ### Papers